-The congregants of Beth Jacob synagogue have enjoyed the spiritual leadership of Rabbi Morris J. Allen since August 1986.
-With Rabbi Allen’s guidance, Beth Jacob has grown from a start-up congregation into a thriving community of over 350 households, receiving nine Solomon Schechter Awards from the United Synagogue of Conservative Judaism for its innovative programming.
+The congregants of Beth Jacob synagogue enjoyed the spiritual leadership of Rabbi Morris J. Allen since August 1986.
+With Rabbi Allen’s guidance, Beth Jacob grew from a start-up congregation into a thriving community of over 350 households, receiving nine Solomon Schechter Awards from the United Synagogue of Conservative Judaism for its innovative programming.

 Honored by the Forward newspaper as one of America’s